Taxi Insurance – a quick guide

 Once you have decided between public or private hire, and on the type of policy best suited to your business, the level of cover you require is the same as when insuring a standard vehicle e.g. fully comprehensive, fire and theft, third party etc.

-If you use your taxi for personal use, it is important to check that your taxi insurance includes personal use cover.
+If you use your taxi for personal use, it is important to check that your policy includes personal use cover.

 Limit on hours worked

-Public Liability is not a legal requirement, but it is a good idea when dealing with the public.
-Although passenger liability comes as standard when you take out taxi insurance, public liability is an optional extra.
+Public Liability cover is not a legal requirement for taxi operators, but it is a good idea when dealing with the public.
+Although passenger liability usually comes as standard when you take out taxi insurance, public liability is often an optional extra.
 Many insurers recommend taking this option, especially since statistically a significantly high number of road traffic accidents involve taxis, simply because they spend more time on the road.

 This very much depends on the insurer.
 Some do accept no claims bonus from domestic vehicle policies, others may take them into consideration in conjunction with other offers.

-Whilst no claims accrued on taxi insurance policies are transferable to other taxi insurance policies, be aware of ‘change of use’ when switching between domestic and taxi insurance policies which could affect your no claims.
+Whilst no claims bonus accrued on taxi policies are transferable to other taxi policies, be aware of ‘change of use’ when switching between domestic and taxi policies which could affect your no claims.

 That’s up to you

-When it comes to taxi insurance, there are a lot of options you can choose in addition to your standard policy.
-These include the usual options that are offered with domestic vehicle insurance, such as breakdown cover, windscreen repair and legal cover, as well as options more relevant to taxis for example; loss of earning, loss of licence and replacement vehicle.
+There are a lot of options you can choose in addition to your standard policy.
+These include the usual options that are offered with domestic vehicle insurance, such as breakdown cover, windscreen repair and legal cover, as well as options more relevant to taxis for example; loss of earnings, loss of licence and replacement vehicle.